Luci-MG/Under-the-Hood/docs/langdives/Java/Locking-Reentrant.md

     }
     ```

-???+ tip "When to use ?"
+!!! tip "When to use ?"
-     Use when a thread needs to be **interrupted** while waiting for a lock.
+     Use when a thread needs to be interrupted while waiting for a lock.

----

 ## **Behavior**

 A reentrant lock means that the same thread can acquire the lock multiple times without blocking itself.
-However, the thread must **release the lock the same number of times** to fully unlock it.
+However, the thread must release the lock the same number of times to fully unlock it.

-???+ example "Behavior Example"
+??? example "Behavior Example"
     ```java
     class ReentrantExample {
         private final ReentrantLock lock = new ReentrantLock();